Chet Atkins: Death and legacy

 Atkins received numerous awards, including 14 Grammy awards and nine Country Music Association awards for Instrumentalist of the Year.
 In 1993, he was honored with the Grammy Lifetime Achievement Award.
 Billboard magazine awarded him its Century Award, its "highest honor for distinguished creative achievement", in December 1997.
+In 2002, Atkins was posthumously inducted into the Rock and Roll Hall of Fame.
+His award was presented by Marty Stuart and Brian Setzer and accepted by Atkins's grandson, Jonathan Russell.
+The following year, Atkins ranked number 28 in Country Music Television's "40 Greatest Men of Country Music".
+In November 2011, Rolling Stone ranked Atkins number 21 on their list of the "100 Greatest Guitarists of All Time".

 Atkins is notable for his broad influence.
-His love for numerous styles of music can be traced from his early recording of the stride pianist James P. Johnson's "Johnson Rag", all the way to the rock stylings of Eric Johnson, an invited guest on Atkins's recording sessions, who, when Atkins attempted to copy his influential rocker "Cliffs of Dover", led to Atkins's creation of a unique arrangement of "Londonderry Air (Danny Boy)".
+His love for numerous styles of music can be traced from his early recording of the stride pianist James P. Johnson's "Carolina Shout", all the way to the rock stylings of Eric Johnson, an invited guest on Atkins's recording sessions, who, when Atkins attempted to copy his influential rocker "Cliffs of Dover", led to Atkins's creation of a unique arrangement of "Londonderry Air (Danny Boy)".

 The classical guitar selections included on almost all his albums were, for many American artists working in the field today, the first classical guitar they ever heard.
-He recorded smooth jazz guitar still played on American airwaves today.
+He recorded smooth jazz guitar still played on American airwaves.